 “I would recommend [Mellino Law Firm] to anybody if they ever needed a medical malpractice attorney,” she says.
 “Chris was thorough and understanding.
 Compassionate.
 He is very, very good.
 Always returned my calls, answered all my questions.
 The staff was wonderful, and we won our case.
 It didn’t bring my mom back, but I got justice for my mom.”

-Get in touch with our surgical injury attorneys in Cleveland today; call (440) 276-3535 to request a free initial consultation.
+Get in touch with our Cleveland surgical error attorneys at The Mellino Law Firm LLC today.
+Call us at (440) 276-3535 to request a FREE initial consultation.